Fatumayattani/btc-bridgeKit/README.md

 To start using BTC-BridgeKit, simply import it into your ICP project.
 The toolkit is designed to be easy to integrate into your existing project structure.

-For detailed installation and usage instructions, please refer to the [documentation](#).
+Detailed installation and usage instructions coming soon!!

 ---